EpistasisLab/STAR_outliers/README.md

 ### Folders in the repository :file_cabinet:

   * `test_units`: contains code that confirms that many of the main functions work correctly both together and individually.
+  * `images`: contains examples of how STAR_outliers can effectively fit unusually shaped distributions.

 ### Files :file_folder: